+The Academy is committed to observing the importance of performance indicators, to ensure that it continues to strive for both educational and financial excellence.
 The school demonstrates an impressive trajectory of continuous improvement.
-The morale of the community is high and the capacity for sustained improvement is outstanding."
+The morale of the community is high and the capacity for sustained improvement is outstanding.